jonathanyin12/slimevolley_dqn/README.md

 ```
 python play.py
 ```
 Our agent is the yellow slime on the right.
 By using the arrow keys, you can manually control the blue agent.
+Visualizing the agent using this command requires a display driver (which unfortunately does not exist in the Zoo).

 ## Results: